 5. Re-use content

 There’s no shame in serving old wine in a new bottle.
-If you have a Christmas guide for 2018, feel free to re-use that in 2019.
+If you have a Black Friday guide for 2019, feel free to re-use that in 2020.
 Update the year, and update details like popular brands and popular products for that year.
 If the slug of your URL is

 In the months before the holiday season, you could even simply repost popular posts from last year (a bit adjusted or updated if needed) on social media.
 Valentine’s Day might even become Secret Santa.
 Cyber Monday might match daddy’s favorites for Christmas.
 These are probably small adjustments; perhaps just adding ‘this Christmas’ to a meta description or title will do.